-- 14 May–ongoing – Exhibition in the shopfront opposite Nelson i-SITE – featuring videos with music, interviews and highlights that explore various facets of the competition including music genres, industry impact, national winners and where-are-they-now’s.
-The exhibition is viewed through the shop windows, making it accessible anytime during the day.
+- ON NOW – exhibition in the windows or the old Souvenir Shop, featuring videos with music, interviews and highlights that explore various facets of the competition including music genres, industry impact, national winners and where-are-they-now’s.
+The exhibition is viewed through the shop windows, making it accessible anytime during the day and evenings.

 We wanted to celebrate the fact that Smokefreerockquest is an incredible organisation that is based right here in Nelson!
 Make/Shift and Smokefreerockquest came together to present something suitably amazing to mark 35 years of music-making…

 Smokefreerockquest is Aotearoa’s only nationwide, live, original music, youth event.

 Every year, in town halls and theatres all over New Zealand, around 2700 teenagers perform their own original songs, live, to an audience of their peers.
 This is Smokefreerockquest – a national institution with its roots here in Nelson.
 Over 35 years, this has added up to thousands of budding musicians, many of whom have gone on to professional careers and every year the list gets longer.